Perdita meconis: Range

-The Mojave poppy bee's former range included the southwest corner of Utah, northwest region of Arizona and the Southern region of Nevada (around Las Vegas).
+The Mojave poppy bee's former range included the southwest corner of Utah, northwest region of Arizona and the Southern region of Nevada (near Las Vegas).
 Now there is no evidence that the Mojave poppy bee remains in Utah.
-It is presumed that the colonies that inhabited the area around St George have died out.
+It is presumed that the populations that inhabited the area around St George have died out.
 Some evidence suggests one of the reasons that the Mojave poppy bee was pushed to extinction in Utah could be due to the invasion of Africanized honey bees.
 The current range has been reduced to seven known, highly fragmented, sites in Nevada.
-There was only ever one recorded instance of this bee in Arizona and this known region is devoid of colonies at this time.
+There was only a single historical report of this bee in Arizona, and this region is devoid of populations at this time.
 For this reason the U.S. Fish & Wildlife Service considers the possible range of the Mojave poppy bee to be limited to Nevada.

-Poppies
+Host plants

 The Mojave poppy bee does not switch flowers, meaning its range is limited to where their preferred poppies grow, and where adequate nesting substrate is available.
-The Mojave poppy bee lives in the gypsum substrate in which their preferred poppies, the dwarf bear-poppy and Las Vegas bear-poppy, grows.
-Both of these poppies are members of the Arctomecon genus.
+The Mojave poppy bee lives in the gypsum substrate in which their preferred poppies, the dwarf bear-poppy and Las Vegas bear-poppy, grow.
 The dwarf bear-poppy has been listed as an endangered species since 1979 and remains listed on the endangered species list today.
 The Las Vegas bear-poppy has been submitted for protection under the endangered species act.
 This petition for protection is currently under review.